St Mary's Church, Henbury: History

 The college periodically received supervisory visits from the Worcester diocese, with a bishop's palace in Henbury used as an episcopal residence until the late 15th century.
 This was situated somewhere close to St Mary's, though its exact location is not certain.
+Architectural analysis suggests that the church's specific configuration of northern, southern, and western doorways, follows a design pattern typical of manorial churches structured to accommodate the specific liturgical rituals befitting an episcopal patron.
+Bishops of Worcester frequently stayed at the manor chapel for ordinations, and Bishop Giffard issued orders from Henbury in 1270 regarding the repair of the church chancel.
+The parish was severely affected by the Black Death in 1348–49, with rapid succession of vicars as a result.